-In direct response to requests from members of the graduate physics community, the GRE® Physics Test will soon offer graduate physics programs more information about applicants' physics knowledge.
-In addition to receiving a total score for each applicant, programs will also receive subscores in three content areas:
+In direct response to requests from members of the graduate physics community, the GRE® Physics Test now offers graduate physics programs more information about applicants' physics knowledge.
+In addition to receiving a total score for each applicant, programs also receive subscores in three content areas:

 - Classical Mechanics